A Guide to Selecting the Right Coverage for Your Overseas Trip

 Group travel insurance allows you to insure an entire group of people under a single policy, making it a cost-effective and convenient option.

 Whether you're traveling as part of a missionary group, student group, or corporate group, this plan provides comprehensive medical coverage while simplifying enrollment and ensuring uniform benefits for all travelers.
-Groups can also opt for a multi-trip plan, which offers protection for multiple trips throughout the year under a single policy.

 Global Benefits for Organizations

-While many policies provide limited or no coverage outside your home country, some may offer basic benefits.
-Be sure to ask the following questions:
+Most plans offer limited or no coverage outside your home country, though some may provide basic benefits.

-- What is covered while you are overseas?
+- What is covered while I'm overseas?

-- How much coverage do you have?
+- How much coverage do I have?

 If your existing coverage is insufficient, consider selecting a dedicated travel medical plan.

-Step 2 – Assess Your Needs
+Step 3 – Assess Your Needs

 Your travel plans and activities will play a major role in determining the type of coverage you need.

-Here are key factors to consider:
+Here are some key factors to consider:

-Step 3 – Research Your Destination’s Healthcare System
+Step 4 – Research Your Destination’s Healthcare System

-Step 4 – Ask for Recommendations
+Step 5 – Ask for Recommendations

 Ask friends, colleagues, or fellow travelers about their experiences with travel medical insurance.
-However, make sure their advice is current, as policies and providers change frequently.

-Step 5 – Compare Travel Medical Plans
+Step 6 – Compare Travel Medical Plans

-Now that you understand your needs, compare travel insurance plans and research common policy details, including:
+Once you understand your needs, compare travel insurance plans and research common policy details, including:

 - Medical Coverage Limits: Choose a plan that covers at least $50,000 to $2 million in medical expenses.